shehryarkhan12/Foodies/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+[Project Name]
+Description
+Brief description of what this project does and who it's for.

+Getting Started
+Prerequisites
+List of any software or environment setups required (e.g., Node.js, Expo CLI).
+Instructions for installing these prerequisites.
+Installation
+Step-by-step guide on how to get a development environment running:

+Install NPM packages
+npm install
+Running the App
 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.